tanvir-git/odoo-documentation/content/applications/finance/accounting/bank/bank_synchronization/saltedge.rst

 credentials.

-In case you already have a synchronization with the same credentials present on your Salt Edge dashboard and this synchronization has not been created with Odoo, please delete it and create it from your Odoo database.
+In case you already have a synchronization with the same credentials present on your Salt Edge dashboard and this synchronization has not been created with CoquiAPPs, please delete it and create it from your CoquiAPPs database.

-In case you already have a connection with the same credentials present on your Salt Edge dashboard and this synchronization was created with Odoo, you will normally be able to find it by going to :menuselection:`Accounting --> Configuration --> Online Synchronization`.
+In case you already have a connection with the same credentials present on your Salt Edge dashboard and this synchronization was created with CoquiAPPs, you will normally be able to find it by going to :menuselection:`Accounting --> Configuration --> Online Synchronization`.
 Please make sure to do an *Update Credentials* to reactivate the connection.